- Role-based, attribute-based, & just-in-time access to infrastructure

 About the Author

-Fazila Malik, Product Marketing Manager, an accomplished product marketing manager with over 5 years of experience in the technology industry.
-She is skilled at developing comprehensive product marketing plans that encompass messaging, positioning, and go-to-market strategies.
-Throughout her career, Fazila has worked with technology products including software applications and cloud-based solutions.
-She is constantly seeking to improve her skills and knowledge through ongoing training and professional development.
-She is a member of the Product Marketing Alliance and is an AWS Cloud Certified Practioner.
+Fazila Malik, Sales Enablement Manager, as an accomplished Product Marketing Manager in the technology industry with over 5 years of experience, Fazila transitioned to a Sales Enablement leader position passionate about empowering go-to-market teams to excel in their roles.
+Throughout her career, she has worked with a range of technology products, including software applications and cloud-based solutions.
+Fazila is a member of the Product Marketing Alliance and an AWS Cloud Certified Practitioner.
 To contact Fazila, visit her on LinkedIn.